SURELY THERE MUST be a ‘system overload’ warning on its way!

 Accelerated political and economic change is the only constant at the moment.
 Isolationism and populism continued to stoke unrest and strain relations between countries.
 For the first time in many decades, nuclear attack warning systems were tested in the US, as the erratic leader of the free world tweeted his country closer to the brink of nuclear war.

-A culture of patronage and corruption was truly ripping SA apart, which is why the outcome ANC elective conference in December 2017 was such a highly anticipated and important vote.
+A culture of patronage and corruption was truly ripping SA apart, which is why the outcome of the ANC elective conference in December 2017 was such a highly anticipated and important vote.

 Still, politics matter – because they materially affect and shape the trajectory of business and the economy, changing investment opportunity but also increasing risks and uncertainty.
 We have seen both positive and negative political outcomes over the past 18 months.